bobby-payne/ncfwi/README.md

 ```
 You can specify which indices and/or weather variables you would like returned in the output, including the fire season mask.
 A full list of suitable output variables are listed in `available_outputs.txt`.

+### Overwintering: Coming Soon!

 ## Feedback and Bug Reports
 If you have any suggestions or wish to report a bug, please feel free to contribute by [creating an issue](https://github.com/bobby-payne/ncfwi/issues).
-My coding skills are still amateur, so I'm sure there any many potential improvements to be made.
+I'm far from being a programming expert, so I'm sure there are many potential improvements to be made.